What does dental veneer treatment involve?

-Your veneers are made out of a very dense porcelain that isn’t porous and is largely colour-stable.
-This means that on one hand, they cannot easily absorb stains, but on the other, they cannot easily absorb bleach either.
+Your veneers are made out of a very dense porcelain that is largely colour-stable.
+This means they cannot easily absorb stains, but cannot easily absorb bleach either.
 If you think that your veneers may have discoloured, or you are no longer happy with their shade, G Dental recommends visiting your dentist to discuss your options.
-In some cases, a thorough clean and polish might be all that you need to help your veneers to look fresh once more.
+In some cases, a thorough clean and polish might be all that is needed.

 - Veneers look similar to your natural teeth and will fit in with your smile

 - They are aesthetically pleasing & don’t stain